happyuc-project/web3j/docs/source/index.rst

-.. web3j documentation master file
+.. webuj documentation master file

-web3j
+webuj
 =====

-web3j is a highly modular, reactive, type safe Java and Android library for working with Smart Contracts and integrating with clients (nodes) on the Ethereum network:
+webuj is a highly modular, reactive, type safe Java and Android library for working with Smart Contracts and integrating with clients (nodes) on the Ethereum network:

 .. image:: /images/web3j_network.png